gcarreto/user-cards-informaion/README.md

 You can signup and immediatly will appear on the main screen, if you currently hold credentials then you can just introduce your credentials, if you want to register with facebook only your display name and token for accessing will be save.

+cards saved will be associated with your account and will be retrieved next time you login into the app. incoming cards from Holonis API can be quickly added into the database by clicking edit and save them. saved cards will be removed from database when clicking remove, incoming cards from Holonis API only will be removed from display.
+10 new cards will be loaded once you reach the bottom of the page.

 ##FOCUS